Often the function of the nose can become damaged due to its shape, ultimately affect your breathing, sleeping and overall quality of life.

 Rhinoplasty is both a cosmetic and functional procedure.
 The motivation behind the procedure typically sets the two apart.

-When rhinoplasty is performed to improve the size and shape of the nose, it may disrupt the ability to breath properly if functional aspects of the nasal structure are not addressed and corrected.
+When rhinoplasty is performed to alter the size and shape of the nose, it may disrupt the ability to breath properly if functional aspects of the nasal structure are not addressed and corrected.

 To improve breathing, the shape of your nose may need to be straightened or strengthened to allow proper airflow.